 We are PRO-LIFE.
 Be a part of an organization that supports the protection of an unborn child.

 JOIN TODAY!
-Established 1882 Contact Craig Bailey - 870-416-1112 eace, New kest in
+Established 1882 Contact Craig Bailey - 870-416-1112

 Mary Mother of God Catholic Church Catholic Christian Women (CCW) 107 Years of Serving Our Parish See Bulletin For Meeting Dates & Times